Peter Van Loan: Biography

 In an article from January 24, 2008, Van Loan was classified as one of "Harper's 12", the twelve most influential people in Ottawa, by Maclean's Magazine.
 Other cabinet ministers included were Jim Prentice, John Baird, and Jim Flaherty.

 On October 30, 2008, Jay Hill replaced Van Loan as Government House Leader and Steven John Fletcher took over the Minister for Democratic Reform post.
 Van Loan became the Minister for Public Safety, as Stockwell Day became the Minister of International Trade.
-On these changes Don Martin wrote: "The House of Commons might become a slightly friendlier place now that Peter Van Loan has lost the job of Question Period cheap shot specialist to become Public Safety Minister, a good move that seems to back Harper’s pledge to play nice with others during the upcoming session."
+On these changes, Don Martin wrote: "The House of Commons might become a slightly friendlier place now that Peter Van Loan has lost the job of Question Period cheap shot specialist to become Public Safety Minister, a good move that seems to back Harper’s pledge to play nice with others during the upcoming session."

-On January 19, 2010, Prime Minister Stephen Harper designated Van Loan as the next Minister of International Trade.
+On January 19, 2010, Harper appointed Van Loan as Minister of International Trade.

 On December 5, 2012, on the floor of the House of Commons Van Loan was involved in an altercation with NDP Leader Tom Mulcair.
 Van Loan crossed the aisle and used an inappropriate word during the confrontation.
 He was restrained by Defence Minister Peter MacKay.

 Van Loan was one of thirteen Canadians banned from travelling to Russia under retaliatory sanctions imposed by Russian President Vladimir Putin in March 2014.
 In response to the ban, Van Loan said that the ban was "not of serious consequence" and that he would "not be losing sleep over being on the list."

 On July 29, 2018, Van Loan announced that he would be retiring from politics.
 He retired from the House of Commons on September 30.
-In the by-election, his seat was held for the Conservatives by candidate Scot Davidson.
+In the by-election, his seat was held for the Conservatives by Scot Davidson.